maulik-unagar/AI-Website-Builder/README.md

 npm run dev

 🛠 How to Use
-Sign up or log in with your account.

-Enter a prompt like: Build a modern portfolio for a UI designer.
+- Enter a prompt like: Build a modern portfolio for a UI designer.

-AI generates a responsive HTML/CSS website.
+- AI will generate a responsive website.

-Customize and preview your site live.
+- Customize and preview your site live using promts

-Download or host the site instantly.

-🚧 Roadmap
- Prompt-based page generation

- Responsive layout system

- HTML/CSS export feature

- Drag-and-drop custom editor

- AI-generated images (via DALL·E)

- Hosting with custom domain

- Stripe/Payment integration for premium features